capnwasm

 • wire interop with non-JS Cap'n Proto services

-RPC burst, 200 concurrent calls (browser→Worker WS) measuring… live
+RPC burst, 200 concurrent calls (browser→Worker WS) waiting for payloads… live

-RPC 64 KB binary echo (browser→Worker WS) measuring… live
+RPC 64 KB binary echo (browser→Worker WS) waiting for payloads… live

 Bundle — full RPC client (JS + wasm, gzip) loading… build